Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Results

 We placed the RGB-D camera in 172 different positions covering all four walls and ceiling (see \fig{\ref{fig:exp1_heatmap}} for all positions) and rotated the camera to five different orientations in each position, resulting in 860 measurement poses.
 We computed the $F_1$ and $\kappa$ scores for each measurement pose for the `robot' and `human' spaces and evaluated the distribution of the metrics for each scene to evaluate the performance of each interpretation.

-As shown in \fig{\ref{fig:exp1_results}}, the trends are very similar for both metrics.
+As shown in \fig{\ref{fig:exp1_results}}, the trends are very similar in both metrics.
 The 2D detection is outperformed by others in both metrics and in both spaces.
 The results of the other interpretations indicate that the enhancement of the point cloud by keypoints improves the performance.
 The addition of cylinders has the highest median for both metrics and for both spaces.
 Moreover, for the `human' space, the addition of cylinders has the highest maxima as well.
 For the `robot' space, the addition of bounding boxes has the highest maxima.
 The addition of spheres has the worst results from the additions, but still outperforms the raw 3D point cloud.

-In addition to interpretation evaluation, we can analyze the RGB-D camera placement for `robot' space coverage.
-We created a heatmap, where each camera position is represented by its highest $F_1$ or $\kappa$ value of the five orientations.
-Figure \ref{fig:exp1_heatmap} shows the heat maps for the point cloud with the added keypoint cylinders in Scene 3.
+In addition, we can analyze the RGB-D camera placement for `robot' space coverage.
+Figure \ref{fig:exp1_heatmap} shows heatmaps, where each camera position is represented by its highest metric value of the five orientations for the enhanced point cloud by keypoint cylinders in Scene 3.
 As can be seen, there are many solid placements based on the $F_1$ metric all around the walls.
-Moreover, it is clearly visible that placements close to the human that is obscuring the operator have a much lower $F_1$ score than the other placements around.
+Moreover, it is clearly visible that placements close to the human that obscures the operator have a much lower $F_1$ score than the other placements around.
 The $\kappa$ metric results emphasize the positions only on the right side of the perimeter with the best positions on the front wall.
+The difference between the metrics suggests that the positions on the right and front side detect empty voxels better than those on the left and back side.
 The simulated point clouds for the RGB-D camera placement with the highest `robot' space values of $F_1$ and $\kappa$ for Scene 1 and Scene 2 are shown in \fig{\ref{fig:exp1_octomap}}.
 The camera is placed on the right wall (in the same notation as for the heatmap) for the highest value of $F_1$ in Scene 1.
 In other cases, the camera is placed on the front wall, and the placement for the highest value of $\kappa$ is the same for both scenes.